ethanstoner/ethanstoner.github.io/KNOWN_ISSUES.md

 ## Current Issues

-### 1. Floating Icons Animation on Page Load
+### 1. Floating Icons Animation on Mobile
-**Status:** Partially Fixed (known issue) **Description:** Floating icons around the avatar appear frozen for a brief moment when the page first loads.
-Some icons may not animate immediately due to animation delays (0s, 0.5s, 1s, 1.5s, 2s).
+**Status:** Fixed
+**Description:** Floating icons around the avatar were frozen on mobile devices.
 **Root Cause:**
 - Animation conflicts with positioning transforms
-- Animation delays cause some icons to start animating later
+- Animation delays causing icons to appear frozen
-- Mobile positioning overrides may conflict with animations **Fix Applied:**
+- Mobile positioning overrides conflicting with animations **Fix Applied:**
-- Separated animations for icons with positioning transforms (icon-1, icon-4, icon-5)
+- Removed animation delays on mobile (all start at 0s)
+- Force animations with `!important` on all mobile icon rules
+- Set `transform: translateY(0) !important` to allow float animation to work
-- Added `animation-fill-mode: both` to ensure icons start in correct position
+- Added `animation-play-state: running !important` to ensure animations start
-- Added `will-change: transform` for better performance
-- Override transforms on mobile with `!important` to ensure animations work
-- Force animation playback state to `running`
-**Known Limitation:** Icons with animation delays (icon-2, icon-3, icon-4, icon-5) will appear static until their delay completes.
-This is intentional for staggered animation effect.
-**Test:** `tests/advanced-mobile-qa.spec.js` - "icons should not be frozen on page refresh"
+- Override all positioning transforms on mobile **Test:** `tests/advanced-mobile-qa.spec.js` - "icons should not be frozen on page refresh"

 ### 2. Hero Title Wrapping on Desktop